 What are the alternatives to live aquarium plants?

 As aforementioned, live aquarium plants are not a compulsory element if you don’t wish to include them.
 Using real plants can be daunting, especially for beginners, but luckily there are some great alternatives:

 The ideal and most obvious alternative to live aquarium plants is the artificial plant.
 You can get these in all sizes, shapes and colours, and they allow you to get really creative with your displays without worrying about your fish.

 If you’re worried about your fish tank looking a little bare, you can fill some space and create an attractive landscape with a few ornaments.
 These also give your fish some great places to hide in the absence of real plants, which will help reduce stress.

 You can create the illusion of depth and add colour with aquarium backgrounds of varying designs.
-These are more for your benefit than the fish, so make sure you do have some ornaments and artificial plants to enrich your fish’s environment and give them plenty of shelter.
+These are more for your benefit than the fish, so make sure you do have some ornaments and artificial plants to enrich your fish’s environment and give them plenty of places to shelter.

-Want some advice on setting up a new aquarium with live or artificial aquarium plants?
+Would you like some advice on setting up a new aquarium with live or artificial aquarium plants?
 Our sales team is available 7 days a week to give you all the help and guidance you need.
 Give them a call on 01642 612419 to get started.